By tpm | July 3, 2012

 Click here to get TI-Nspire Tutorials Volume 1 on Amazon, FREE until July 7.

 As I promised back in June, my first eBook has hit the market.
-The title is a mouthful: TI-Nspire (TM) Tutorials: How to dominate math with the TI-Nspire graphing calculator Volume 1: Introduction to the TI-Nspire.
+The title is a mouthful: TI-Nspire ™ Tutorials: The TI-Nspire for Beginners, Getting Started with the TI-Nspire.

 The TI-Nspire Tutorials book is currently available exclusively on the Kindle market.
 I’m sure at some point I’ll get questions about iBooks, and while I’m looking into that, I wanted to start with the Kindle for a couple of reasons.
 First, it is available across many platforms: Kindle, iPad, iPhone, Android, PC, Mac.
 And second, Amazon allows me to give the book away for free for several days, but that did require me to exclusively sell on Amazon for the first 90 days.